-Converters should also consider the state of charge of the vehicle when it is leaving their company premises:
+Converter should also consider the state of charge of the vehicle when it is leaving their company premises:

-- BEV vehicles that have been converted as transitory items should be entered in the Volkswagen transport system with the same charge level as when they left the assembly plant - In other cases, the converters should consider their customers' expectations and the transport modalities when defining requirements for the state of charge - If the charge level of the high-voltage battery is less than 20%, charge the vehicle to 40%.
+- BEV vehicles to be transported onwards after being converted should be entered in the Volkswagen transport system with the same charge level as when they left the assembly plant - In other cases, the Converter should consider their customers' expectations and the transport modalities when defining requirements for the state of charge - If the charge level of the high-voltage battery is less than 20%, charge the vehicle to 40%.
 This ensures that the charge level of the high-voltage battery is maintained between 20% and 40%

-Hybrid battery systems: If the vehicle is stored for more than 30 days, the charge level should be approximately 50%.
+Hybrid battery systems: if the vehicle is stored for more than 30 days, the charge level should be approximately 50%.

-Measure / storage period Monthly Every 3 months Keep the vehicle clean х - Remove external dirt Х - Check battery condition - charge if necessary Х - Visual inspection of the tyres Х - Check the vehicle interior for condensation - х Let the engine run until the coolant indicator has reached a temperature (60°C), if necessary with the air conditioner switched on - х
+Measure / storage period Monthly All 3 months Keep the vehicle clean х - Remove external dirt Х - Check battery condition - charge if necessary Х - Visual inspection of the tyres х - Check the vehicle interior for condensation - х Let the engine run until the coolant indicator has reached a temperature (60°C), if necessary with the air conditioner switched on - х